Gospel: Luke 3:1-6

 Writing for a non-Jewish audience, Luke appealed to that tradition.
 Possibly Luke knew the young Christian movement needed the legitimacy of tradition.
 He might have even reported the rhetoric of the Baptist movement that Christians adopted as their own.
 No matter.
 Luke gave his audience (and possible converts) a sense of place.
 The new movement fulfilled that of the old.
 Followers of the Way were now God's people.

 John received the word of God to preach a baptism of metanoia that led to the forgiveness of sins.
 In other words, John's baptism was symbolic.
 It represented a reorientation on the part of the sinner toward God.
 But it did not forgive sins in itself.
-The baptism looked forward to an act of divine mercy at the last judgement.
+The baptism looked forward to an act of divine mercy at the last judgment.
 Somehow, some way, the repentant sinner hoped God would wipe the slate clean as he or she stood before the Son of Man in the Last Judgment.

-Even so, John's activity meant to fulfil Isaiah's prophecy.
+Even so, John's activity meant to fulfill Isaiah's prophecy.
 A desert cryer called people to prepare the way for the King of Kings.
 The road was to be made wide, made smooth, and made new.
 The improvements made were internal as well as external.
 The sinner was to reform in heart and deed.

 Catechism Themes: John the Baptist (CCC 717-720)